I am SO EXCITED to share the first two chapters from MOTION with all of you!

 She inspected me.
 “When we get to your block, give it to me.
 I’ll carry it the rest of the way and say it’s mine if he asks.”

-I shifted away from her, distrustful of her motive and plan.
+I shifted away from her, distrustful.
 “What will you do with it?”

 She made another of her give-me-a-break faces.
 “I’ll put it in your room—in Mona’s room—when we go upstairs.
 By the way, don’t forget, your room is Lisa’s room.
 Because you are Lisa and you don’t tell physics jokes.
 You tell peen and poop jokes like all self-respecting feminists.”